 Henrik L. Pedersen was appointed Chief Executive and Executive Director of the Board of Associated British Ports Holdings in August 2018.
 Henrik joined ABP from APM Terminals, a global ports company owned by the Maersk Group, where he served as Chief Commercial Officer.
 During his 20-year tenure with the Maersk Group he held a wide range of senior leadership roles based in Denmark, USA, China, Panama, Singapore and the Netherlands.
 Henrik, a Danish national, holds a finance degree from Copenhagen Business School as well as having completed various executive studies at Colombia, Harvard and IMD business schools.

-Marina Wyatt was appointed Chief Financial Officer and Executive Director of the Board of Associated British Ports Holdings on 14 March 2019.
+Marina Wyatt was appointed Chief Financial Officer and Executive Director of the Board of Associated British Ports Holdings in March 2019.
 Marina has more than 20 years of experience in senior finance leadership roles as Chief Financial Officer of UBM Plc, TomTom NV, Colt Telecom Plc and Psion Plc.
 Marina is currently a non-executive director and Chair of the Audit Committee of Renewi Plc and supervisory board member of Lucas Bols NV.
 Marina is a Fellow of the Institute of Chartered Accountants in England and Wales and holds a geography degree from Cambridge University.